vlads22/financial-budget-operations-using-oop/README.md

 # Budget-object
-Instantiate objects which represent budget categories and make financial operations
+Instantiate objects that represent budget categories and make financial operations

+After you instantiate the objects representing budget categories you can make deposits, withdrawals, request the balance or make money transfers between categories.